Medical Information on Peter's Anomaly

 - Retinal Detachment

 These conditions may also cause visual impairment.
-See the VI Scotland Documents on these conditions for a more detailed discussion.
+Follow the links on these conditions for a more detailed description.

 When a baby is born doctors examine the eyes to see if they are normal.
 If any problems are noticed they can then ask an eye doctor to perform further tests.
 Sometimes parents also notice (by the way their child acts) that their child's vision is reduced.
 If they discuss their concerns with their Family Doctor an assessment can be arranged.